 Employees can take the leave if they need to do something to deal with the impact of family and domestic violence and it's impractical to do so outside their ordinary hours of work.

 For example, this could include:

 - making arrangements for their safety, or safety of a close relative (including relocation)

 The leave doesn’t need to be taken all at once and can be taken as single or multiple days.

 An employer and employee can also agree for an employee to take less than 1 day at a time, or for the employee to take more than 5 days.

 Unpaid family and domestic violence leave doesn’t break an employee’s period of continuous service but doesn’t count as service when calculating accumulated entitlements such as paid leave.

 Employees experiencing family and domestic violence may want to take other types of leave, such as annual leave.
-Depending on the circumstances, there may also be times when they’re entitled to paid sick and carer’s leave.
+Depending on the circumstances, there may also be times when they’re entitled to paid sick leave.

 For more information on these types of leave, go to: